marcj71/fluart/README.md

     multiple times per bit period and use majority voting to decide whether the bit was high or low.
 Some may even infer the baud rate based on the timing of the edges.

-    In embedded systems, the designer is usually in full control of the data path.
+    <br>In embedded systems, the designer is usually in full control of the
+    data path.
 Noise, voltage levels and timing present no problems when modern signal integrity techniques are used.</dd>

 <dt>No parity support</dt>
 <dd>The RS-232 standard allows for a parity bit that can be added to each